An estimated 74% of Americans make New Year’s resolutions. After a week, 75% of these resolution makers are still successful. A month later, 64%...

-Helen Frankenthaler (1928–2011) has been considered the heir to first-generation Abstract Expressionists who played a pivotal role in transitioning Abstract Expressionism to Color Field painting.
-She considered her canvas not only as a formalized field in which to act but also an arena for gestural drawing: “The canvas surface is flat and yet space extends for miles.
-What a lie, what trickery—how beautiful is the very idea of painting”, she once said.
+Helen Frankenthaler has been considered the heir to first-generation Abstract Expressionists who played a pivotal role in transitioning Abstract Expressionism to color field painting.
+She considered her canvas not only as a formalized field in which to act but also an arena for gestural drawing.
+She once said:

 In 1974, the 81-year-old artist began a series of paintings by flinging buckets of paint at canvas.
 Many see them as Pollock-like, but I see here more the influence of Sam Francis and other drip artists.
 What do you think?

 May your upcoming year be safe, successful and inspiring! <3